-Our consolidated gross profit for the first two quarters of fiscal 2011 increased to \$48.2 million compared to \$39.9 million for the same period of the prior year.
-For the first two quarters of fiscal 2011, our consolidated gross margin was 64.3 percent of sales compared to 64.7 percent for the same period of fiscal 2010.
+Our consolidated gross profit for the first three quarters of fiscal 2011 increased to \$74.0 million compared to \$59.1 million for the same period of fiscal 2011.
+For the first three quarters of fiscal 2011, our consolidated gross margin was 63.9 percent of sales compared to 64.1 percent in the prior year.
 The slight decrease in gross margin was primarily due to an increase in onsite training days delivered and a decrease in facilitator (training days delivered by client personnel) training days.
 Training days delivered by client facilitators generally have higher margins than onsite programs because there are generally no presenter or consultant costs associated with these sales.
 In addition, we experienced a shift in our mix of sales to programs and arrangements that had decreased margins.
-However, these factors were partially offset by increased international royalties.
+However, these factors were partially offset by increased international licensee and book royalties.